 Timoner faces her life and work with fearless, full-frontal honesty, elements she shares with her most recent subject, Robert Mapplethorpe.
-She received her first camera in 1992 at the age of 19 as a gift and took off on a road trip with her brother across the U.S.A. interviewing people along the way.
+She received her first camera in 1992 at the age of nineteen as a gift and took off on a road trip with her brother across the U.S., interviewing people along the way.
 In the process she became “infected by the power” that a camera bestows on the person behind the lens.
 Though she was a student at Yale at the time, the university had no film production major, so Timoner convinced the faculty to accept a filmic exploration about transgressive women in American society for her senior seminar.
-That work, shot primarily in a Connecticut prison, culminated in her first film, Nature of the Beast, a documentary tracing the tragic trajectory through the criminal justice system of Bonnie Jean Foreshaw, an African American woman sentenced to 45 years without parole for first-degree murder.
-Though Foreshaw was released in 2013 after serving 27 years, its themes continue to resonate today.
+That work, shot primarily in a Connecticut prison, culminated in her first film, Nature of the Beast, a documentary tracing the tragic trajectory through the criminal justice system of Bonnie Jean Foreshaw, an African American woman sentenced to forty-five years without parole for first-degree murder.
+Though Foreshaw was released in 2013 after serving twenty-seven years, its themes continue to resonate today.
 By 1994 Timoner’s commitment to filmmaking was total, and she, along with her brother David, founded Interloper Films, a production company based in Pasadena, California.